 Items included in the financial statements of each of the entities of the Consolidated Entity are measured using their functional currency, being the currency of the primary economic environment in which the entity operates.
-This financial report is presented in Australian dollars, which is the presentation currency of the Consolidated Entity and the functional currency of the Trust.
+This financial statements are presented in Australian dollars, which is the presentation currency of the Consolidated Entity and the functional currency of the Trust.

-Notes to the consolidated Financial Statements continued Brookfield Australia Property Trust and its controlled entities
+Notes to the Consolidated Financial Statements continued Brookfield Australia Property Trust and its controlled entities b Foreign currency